 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
 The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the carriageway surface.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M9, and the scheme is of short duration (4-nights) and will be undertaken on a rolling programme.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the M9 and the scheme is of short duration (4 days/nights) and will be undertaken on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-Giant hogweed and rosebay willowherb are recorded within the trunk road boundary scheme extents; however, if Giant hogweed or rosebay willowherb (and any other invasive or injurious flowering plant species) is found to be present within the trunk road corridor, it is controlled/treated by cultural methods and/or chemical weed control as per the SE Annual Landscape Management Plan.
+Rosebay willowherb is recorded within the grassed verge adjacent to the scheme extents.
+However, all works are restricted to a 1.78 km stretch of made-ground on the M9 NB carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
+Moreover, if rosebay willowherb (and any other invasive or injurious flowering plant species) is found to be present within the trunk road corridor, it is controlled/treated by cultural methods and/or chemical weed control as per the SE Annual Landscape Management Plan.
+As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.